Motivating Effort with Information about Future Rewards: Introduction

 \section{Introduction}

-Monetary and material rewards are often used to motivate desired actions in long-term relationships.
-However, if such rewards are either out of control or not allowed to be used at will, information can become an additional tool for motivating behavior.
-This paper studies the optimal mechanism to motivate effort in a dynamic principal-agent problem without transfers, focusing on a specific question: When can the principal benefit from revealing information over time?
+In long-term relationships, controlling information is a powerful tool for incentivizing behavior.
+This paper studies the optimal mechanism to motivate effort in a dynamic principal-agent problem without transfers, focusing on a specific question: When can the principal benefit from revealing information over time rather than all at once?

-Consider the relationship between a principal investigator (PI, she) and a postdoctoral researcher (postdoc, he) in a research laboratory.
-The salaries received by the postdoc are usually not based on his efforts and projects, but he does obtain personal credit that is beneficial to his future career path by completing major breakthroughs in projects.
-As a predecessor who has worked longer in academia, in many cases the PI knows better than the postdoc how much reward it will bring if a particular project succeeds.
+For instance, consider the relationship between a principal investigator (PI, she) and a postdoctoral researcher (postdoc, he) in a research laboratory.
+The monetary compensation in a postdoctoral contract usually does not include bonuses for good research results, but the postdoc does build a reputation that is beneficial to his future career path by achieving major breakthroughs in projects.
+The PI has worked longer in academia, so she has more information about the prospects and rewards of particular research projects.
 By revealing information to the postdoc, the PI can influence his attitude towards the project and indirectly motivate his effort.
-Moreover, even in situations where the PI does not have additional prior knowledge of the project compared with the postdoc, she often has control over the timing and type of experiments that can improve the understanding of the quality of the project.

-Within this example, the main theoretical question of this paper can be expressed as follows: How should the PI release information to motivate the postdoc's effort?
-In particular, is it optimal for her to provide an initial disclosure and then keep silent, or does she benefit from some form of dynamic disclosures?
-In the latter case, is it better to delay all disclosures to a certain date, or to gradually provide small amounts of information over time?
-What determines the form of the optimal information policy?
+How should the PI release information to motivate the postdoc's effort?
+In particular, is it optimal for her to provide an initial disclosure and then keep silent, or can she benefit from \textit{dynamic disclosure}?
+If dynamic disclosure is beneficial, is it better to delay all disclosures to a certain date, or to gradually provide small amounts of information over time?
+What determines the form of the optimal information policy?\footnote{Our model also applies naturally to master-apprentice relationships (where rewards represent the apprentice's future job prospect) and corporate hierarchies (where rewards correspond to promotions or contract renewals).
+Moreover, dynamic disclosure can be interpreted as the strategic timing of information-generating events, such as scheduling experiments in scientific research and external committee reviews in business settings.}